Type 1 Diabetes Overview

 - Greek yogurt

 Exercise can also aid in managing Type 1 diabetes.
 But it is not as simple as it sounds and affects blood sugar levels.
-So, it is a great idea to talk to your doctor before initiating any exercise regimen.
+It is a great idea to talk to your doctor before initiating any exercise regimen.

 Type 1 Diabetes Medications